WEVD: WEVD-FM (1951-1989)

+AM 1050 (1989-2003)

-In 1988, Emmis Broadcasting acquired the license of WNBC and moved WFAN from 1050 to 660 AM.
-Emmis sold the license for 1050 to Spanish Broadcasting System (SBS), which quickly agreed to trade that license with cash to the Forward Association for WEVD-FM.
+In 1988, Emmis Broadcasting acquired the license of WNBC and moved the WFAN call letters and sports format from 1050 to 660 AM.
+Emmis sold the license for AM 1050 to Spanish Broadcasting System (SBS), which quickly agreed to trade that license with cash to the Forward Association for WEVD-FM.
 Until the latter transaction was approved, SBS operated 1050 as a Spanish-language station called WUKQ.
 When the deal was finally consummated, WEVD moved its call letters and programming to 1050 and the former WEVD-FM became WSKQ-FM.

+The station carried brokered programming with some news-talk.
 WEVD gradually replaced much of its brokered ethnic programming with liberal talk shows over the next several years; it gained some loyal listeners, but not enough to keep the station economically viable.
 In 2001, the Forward Association entered into a local marketing agreement with ESPN Radio, and WEVD began broadcasting that network's programming on September 2 of that year.
-In 2003, the station was sold outright to ESPN and its call letters changed to WEPN, officially ending the 76-year history of WEVD in New York City.
+In 2003, the station was sold outright to ESPN and its call letters changed to WEPN, ending the 76-year history of WEVD call letters in New York City.